BlaqueDevs/se-assignment-day-4-software-project-management-kotieno25/README.md

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
 Defining the project scope is crucial for successful project planning as it sets clear boundaries and objectives, ensuring that all stakeholders have a shared understanding of what needs to be accomplished.
 This clarity helps prevent scope creep, manage expectations, and guide resource allocation effectively.
 Here’s how defining the project scope contributes to successful project planning and an explanation of the Work Breakdown Structure (WBS):</br>

-Contribution of Project Scope to Successful Project Planning.</br>
+**Contribution of Project Scope to Successful Project Planning**.</br>
 •	Clear Objectives and Boundaries: A well-defined project scope outlines the project's goals, deliverables, and limitations, providing a clear roadmap for the project team and stakeholders.</br>
 •	Prevents Scope Creep: By establishing what is included and excluded from the project, scope definition helps prevent unnecessary changes that can increase costs and delay timelines.</br>
 •	Manages Stakeholder Expectations: It ensures that all stakeholders, including clients and team members, have aligned expectations regarding project outcomes and timelines.</br>
 •	Efficient Resource Allocation: Knowing the scope allows for better planning of resources such as time, money, and personnel, ensuring that they are used efficiently.</br>

-A Work Breakdown Structure (WBS) is a hierarchical decomposition of the project scope into smaller, manageable tasks.
+**A Work Breakdown Structure (WBS)** is a hierarchical decomposition of the project scope into smaller, manageable tasks.
 It is a tool used to organize and define the total scope of the project.
 It is useful in:</br>
 •	Task Organization: WBS helps organize tasks in a logical and structured manner, making it easier to understand how different tasks contribute to the overall project objectives.</br>
 •	Enhanced Planning: By breaking down the project into smaller tasks, WBS facilitates detailed planning, including resource allocation and scheduling.</br>
 •	Improved Communication: It provides a common language and framework for team members and stakeholders to communicate about project tasks and responsibilities.</br>